 Customers claim their mail by presenting PS Form 3849 to the retail clerk at the location shown on the form.
-To claim Registered Mail, numbered Insured Mail, Certified Mail, or other signature Mail, a customer who is not known to the retail clerk must provide identification and must sign PS Form 3849.
+To claim Registered Mail, numbered Insured Mail, Certified Mail, or other signature Mail, a customer who is not known to the retail clerk must provide an acceptable primary form of identification (see 131.3) and must sign PS Form 3849.